near/docs/docs/2.develop/contracts/anatomy.md

 :::

 ### Public and Private methods
-All public methods that are exposed will be **accessible by all users** in the blockchain.
+All public methods that are exposed will be **callable by all users** in the blockchain.
 In the donation contract above, such methods are:

 1. `donate`: A method in which the users attaches NEAR in to donate.
 2. `get_donation_by_number`: Returns a recorded donation, stating how much a user donated.
+3. `new`: Enables to initialize the contract with a specific `beneficiary`.
+This function is made private by enforcing that the caller is the contract account itself.

-All the other private methods can only be called from within the contract or by the contract account itself.
-An example of this is calling the `new` function.
+All the other private functions can only be called from within the contract itself.

 ---